Like exhilarating music or captivating art, our wines are easy to enjoy.

-Edouard Manet was a famously innovative 19th-century painter.
+Edouard Manet was a famously innovative painter.
 This ethereal, mesmerizing portrait of a fellow artist shows the deeply profound essence of its subject.
-Just as the wine in this bottle captures the beautiful character and mystery of Cabernet Sauvignon.
+Just as our Cabernet Sauvignon captures the character and mystery of the variety.

 Because we make wine to look forward to.

 Our 2017 Chardonnay Monet received a Gold award at the 2018 Great Northwest Invitational Wine Competition!

 2016 Pinot Renoir (Willamette Valley): “Fruit-forward and perky, with zesty raspberry, tea, and spice flavors.
 A wine with special qualities.
 Drink now through 2022.”